alicefr/kubevirt-debug/wrap-gdb/README.md

 ```

-Build and push the debug-tools image:
+First, we need to build and push the image with the wrapping script and the gdbserver:
 ```Dockefile
 FROM quay.io/centos/centos:stream9 as build